-Another approach is through the use of mental models, which are simplified representations of reality that help us to understand and predict the behavior of complex systems.
+Various approaches can be employed to form mental representations, such as Personal Constructs Theory, which suggests that we group personally meaningful information together.
+Another approach is the use of mental models, simplified representations of reality that aid in understanding and predicting the behavior of complex systems.

-While there is still much to be learned about mental representations and how they are used in design thinking, it is clear that this concept has the potential to significantly impact our understanding of human cognition.
+Although there is much more to learn about mental representations and their role in design thinking, it is clear that this concept holds significant potential in shaping our understanding of human cognition.

-For now, cognitive neuroscience provides valuable insights into mental representations and how they are used in the brain, design thinking offers a unique perspective on their role in creativity and innovation.
+Cognitive neuroscience provides valuable insights into mental representations and their neural mechanisms, while design thinking offers a unique perspective on their role in fostering creativity and innovation.

-By understanding how mental representations are used in both fields, we can better understand the potential for using them to solve real-world problems, and more importantly, we can work towards creating more effective and meaningful designs for the world around us.
+By comprehending how mental representations are utilized in both fields, we can harness their potential to solve real-world problems and create more effective and meaningful designs.

 -